“You know what They say…” I’ve heard all my life,

 and whispered (so that’s why it’s called Whispering Inn),

-That night on the news: “They say Earth’s Made of Soap!”
+That night on TV: “They say Earth’s Made of Soap!”

 How could I ever have been such a dope?